TheDigitalCatOnline/blog_source/pelican/content/exploring-the-amiga-4.markdown

     LABEL   LIB_SIZE    ;Warning: Size is not a longword multiple!
 ```

-As you can see this latter mentions the former reserving space for it at the beginning (`LN_SIZE`).
+As you can see the latter mentions the former reserving space for it at the beginning (`LN_SIZE`).

 `LABEL` is a macro that creates an alias for the current size of the structure, and you can find its definition in `include_i/exec/types.i`.
 It works in conjunction with the type macros, which increment the global variable `SOFFSET`.
 The code `LABEL LN_SIZE` in the `LN` structure produces the definition `LN_SIZE EQU 14`, which is thus a simple marker and does not contribute to the size of the structure itself.